-Now in 100 packets-Super good crop with maximum crop diversity
+Now in 100 count packets-Super good crop in 2020 with maximum diversity

 Selections of seeds produced by our fertile selections of our persistent perpetual potato known for its small tubers and durability in cold climates.
 This seed source continues the quest for a more perennial form of potato that can grow without replanting in the same way sunchokes are grown.
 2020 was a banner year for potato fruit and now the majority of our seedlings are producing seeds.
 We are still working on an all fertile potato population and have not gotten to 100 percent but are closing in.
 The origin of this seed goes back to three different named varietal heirloom potatoes we purchased from a major U.S. supplier and grew them out over the course of a decade in a semi shady location at our farm letting nature select the seedlings from that group.
 Letting nature do it means mostly human neglect and possibly irrigation once in a while.